-Explicit: Stated clearly and in a detailed manner
+- Explicit: Stated clearly and in a detailed manner

 Our at-home and online reading program integrates research-proven multisensory learning with the Orton-Gillingham approach to teaching reading in a way that will finally work for your child.

 We accomplish this with a bite-sized, activity-based approach.
 Our short activities ensure all children’s success.
-It's perfect for those with short attention spans, ADHD, or other learning challenges.
+It's perfect for those with dyslexia, ADHD, or other learning challenges.

 This program has been designed by learning disabilities expert and board-certified educational therapist Bonnie Terry, M.Ed., BCET.
 Bonnie has worked with children and adults of all abilities for over 30 years and has discovered the code for the best way to teach reading and spelling.

 In addition to improving reading skills, your children will also improve their overall auditory, visual, and tactile-kinesthetic processing skills to make overall learning easier.